Compatible with and can be included in C++ or Objective-C projects.

 A small, easy to use Open Source Database Connection Pool Library with the following features:

-Requirements: Runs on iOS, Linux, OS X, FreeBSD, Solaris, OpenBSD and other POSIX systems.
+Requirements: Runs on iOS, Linux, macOS, FreeBSD, Solaris, OpenBSD and other POSIX systems.
 A C99 compiler is required to build the library.

 Compatible with and can be included in C++ or Objective-C projects.